kgraaf/python-maprooms-fork/onset_maproom/README.md

 * `Number()`: This is a component for a number selector.
 The first argument is the HTML id, the second and third are the lower and upper bound respectively.

+# Building the documentation

+After creating and activating the conda environment (see [above](#install)), install additional packages as follows:

+    conda install -c conda-forge sphinx myst-parser

+Then to build the documentation,

+    make html

+Then open (or reload) `build/html/index.html` in a browser.

+The markup language used in docstrings is [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
+Follow the [numpy Style Guide](https://numpydoc.readthedocs.io/en/latest/format.html).

 # Docker Build Instructions